 As with most states, it will be easier to build a home in more rural areas.
 Laws are generally more relaxed in these areas.

 The biggest hurdle you’ll face is determining how you’ll get access to water.
-If you’re building your barndo in an area that has nearby connections to city water, then this won’t be a problem.
+If you’re building your barndo in an area with nearby access to city water, this won’t be a problem.

 However, much of the state is under severe drought and there are often restrictions on water-use permits.
 It may be challenging or even impossible to drill a well.